-Frequency analysis and interpolation techniques and processes developed and applied for previous NOAA Atlas 14 Volumes will be applied to develop precipitation frequency estimates and supplementary information.
+Same or equivalent frequency analysis and interpolation techniques and processes developed and applied for previous NOAA Atlas 14 Volumes will be applied to develop precipitation frequency estimates and supplementary information.
 A variety of probability distribution functions will be examined for each location and duration and the most suitable distribution will be selected.
-The 5-minute and 10-minute estimates will be computed by applying region-specific scaling factors to corresponding 15-minute estimates.
-A simulation approach will be used to produce upper and lower limits of the 90% confidence interval for the precipitation frequency estimates.
-Estimates and confidence limits will be interpolated on a high-resolution grid using a hybrid statistical-geographic approach for mapping climate data.
+The 5-minute and 10-minute estimates will be computed by applying region-specific scaling factors to corresponding 15-minute estimates..
 Estimates will be optimized across durations and frequencies to ensure consistency.
 For areas where snowfall contributes to the heavy precipitation, empirical equations will be developed to estimate frequency estimates for rainfall (i.e., liquid precipitation only) for selected durations up to 24-hours.
 Both spatially interpolated and point estimates for base durations and ARIs will be distributed for peer review to all interested parties.